 8. Are there breaks between meetings?

-As much as possible, our practice will be to schedule your meetings with at least one hour between “start times” anticipating up to 30 minutes per meeting with excess time allotted in case a meeting runs longer.
+As much as possible, our approach is to schedule your meetings with at least one hour between “start times” anticipating up to 30 minutes per meeting with excess time allotted in case a meeting runs longer.
 Our scheduler will be adjusting starting times based on whether meetings are in-person or virtual and will attempt to “batch” virtual meetings times to minimize back-and-forth travel to Capitol Hill.

 9. Will I actually meet with members of Congress?

-When meeting requests are submitted to congressional offices, those requests are first made with the lawmaker with the understanding that the lawmaker might not be available but that the policy/legislative staff may attend either with or in place of the lawmaker.
-Meetings scheduled with just congressional staff should not be looked upon disfavorably as those individuals are typically experts on the issues.
+When meeting requests are submitted to congressional offices, they are first made with the lawmaker with the understanding that the lawmaker might not be available, and that the policy/legislative staff may attend either with or in place of the lawmaker.
+Meetings scheduled with congressional staff should not be looked upon disfavorably as those individuals are typically experts who advise lawmakers on the issues.
 Congressional staff can also provide you with information on the lawmaker’s position on ACP legislative priorities and relay your story to the lawmaker.

 10. Will I have access to leave-behinds documents/issue briefs to give to my members of Congress?

 Yes.
 Every congressional office we meet with should receive one complete set of our “leave-behind” materials.
-Our traditional Leadership Day “leave-behind” documents will be referred to as issue briefs) will be distributed to participants both as a paper handout that can be given to your member or staff during your meetings and electronically on the App that can be submitted electronically to congressional offices.
-You will have access to these issue briefs in the Web-based portal as referred to above, and they will be available on the Leadership Day webpage and in the Leadership Day HUB.
+Our traditional Leadership Day “leave-behind” documents (referred to as issue briefs) will be distributed to participants both as a paper handout that can be given to your member or staff during your meetings and electronically on the App that can be submitted electronically to congressional offices.
+The issue briefs will also be available on the Leadership Day webpage and in the Leadership Day HUB.

-11. How exactly will I submit the issue brief documents to congressional offices?
+11. How exactly will I submit the issue brief documents electronically to congressional offices?

 12. What if my availability changes?

-Please let us know, as soon as possible, if you are no longer able to participate in any or certain meetings, especially if you might be the only one from your chapter scheduled to attend.
-If you are unable to participate, please contact Shuan Tomlinson at email@example.com or 800-338-2746 ext.
+Please let us know, as soon as possible, if you are no longer able to participate in any or certain meetings, especially if you might be the only one attending from your chapter.
+If you are unable to participate, please contact Shuan Tomlinson at firstname.lastname@example.org or 800-338-2746 ext.
 4547.